LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/configuration.md

 The agent has the ability to manually rename the visitor’s first and last name (for unauthenticated conversations only).

-1. When focusing on a conversation (via the My Connections/All Connections), go the visitor name above the conversation area.
+1. When focusing on a conversation (via the My Connections/All Conversations), go the visitor name above the conversation area.
 2. Hovering over the visitor’s name, an “Edit consumer name” button will be displayed:

 ![](img/set-consumer-profile-4.png)